eachristgr/Computer-Architecture/Lab01/README.md

 ( b ) As expected the MinorCPU model is a lot faster than the TimingSimpleCPU.
 The hierarchy of MinorCPU enables it to be able to load a new instructions while another one is processed by the ALU.

-( c ) In order to see how different parameters affect the system, we ran the emulator with diffenert values of CPU models, CPU fequency and memory type.
+( c ) In order to see how different parameters affect the system, we ran the emulator with different values of CPU models, CPU frequency and memory type.

 - For the **MinorCPU** the total ticks, for different CPU frequencies and memory types are: